ax-i-om/rapture/README.md

 5. Ensure setup script is executable: `chmod u+x setup.sh`
 6. Execute the setup script: `./setup.sh`

 That's it!
-You can now navigate to the Rapture web page at [`http://127.0.0.1:6175`](http://127.0.0.1:6175).
-It is preferred you use the host address `127.0.0.1` rather than specifying `localhost` when accessing Rapture.
+You can now navigate to the Rapture web page at [`http://localhost:6175`](http://localhost:6175).

 ### Data Conversion